oVirt/ovirt-site/source/release/4.3.4/index.html.md

 packages from other repos.

 ## What's New in 4.3.4?

-Release has been updated on June 14th providing ovirt-ansible-vm-infra 1.1.6 fixing metrics deployment with Ansible 2.8.
+Release has been updated on June 19th providing ovirt-ansible-vm-infra-1.1.18, ovirt-ansible-image-template-1.1.11 and ovirt-engine-metrics-1.3.2
+fixing metrics deployment with Ansible 2.8.